 Your name should be the name that you used to register at Queen's.
 Your choices may be "early", "middle", or "late" (again, without the quotes), specifying which part of term you'd prefer to present in.
 People presenting later get more time to prepare, while people presenting earlier get more choice (since games cannot be repeated.)
 For example, you might send:

 Please follow the above instructions exactly, as I will be importing this data into a spreadsheet.

 The presentation schedule will be posted on OnQ.
-Please submit your 2-minute video of your presentation by 5:00 PM on the day before the presentation.
+Please email your 2-minute video of your presentation to email@example.com by 5:00 PM on the day before the presentation.